Chris Corzo Injury Attorneys

 Trucks often travel long distances on highways during snow events.
 If traffic slows or stops, trucks may have trouble maneuvering or stopping safely.

-Truck risks during snow storms
+Truck risks during snowstorms

 • Longer stopping distances due to weight.